Just how current is the information on the CCLT website?

-Why are the weekly and cumulative filing charts so far behind the CCLT Case List?
+Why are the weekly and cumulative filing charts behind the CCLT Case List?

 Everything on the CCLT website updates dynamically and continually with the database EXCEPT the weekly and cumulative filing charts.
 We have deliberately delayed the updating of those filing charts, because we do not want to give the false impression that there have been a large number of new cases filed in recent weeks.
-During those weeks there were in fact a large number of new docket numbers assigned to existing cases, mostly because of the three new MDLs.
+During some weeks there are a significant number of new docket numbers assigned to existing cases, mostly because of the three new MDLs.
 A case with a new docket numbers gets automatically added to our database as if it were a new case.
 Also, slightly more than half of the newly removed cases already exist in our database as state cases, and it takes a while for us to de-duplicate those as well.
-It takes us some time to manually work through those duplicate cases.
 In the meantime you can always get a total case count by consulting the CCLT Case List, but please recognized that this count can be inflated by as much as 5%.

 My case isn’t included in the CCLT Case List.
 Why?